vxcall/vxcall.github.io/_posts/2024-10-16-vmprotect-research.md

 ## Introduction

-Virtualization is one of the most hard-to-break protection techniques employed widely by both legitimate and malicious applications.
+Virtualization stands as one of the most formidable protection techniques, widely employed by both legitimate and malicious applications.
-And I'm totally hooked on it because knowing vmprotect is getting paramount in 2024 to reverse engineer softwares with robust security like anti-cheat software.
+I've been totally hooked on it especially since understanding VMProtect has become paramount in 2024 for reverse engineering software with robust security measures, such as anti-cheat systems.

-A couple of weeks ago, a friend of mine gave me a binary virtualized with VMProtect3.8.1 with 100% complexity + 10vms.
+A couple of weeks ago, a friend of mine gave me a binary virtualized with VMProtect3.8.1, configured with 100% complexity + 10vms.
-Although I'm an absolute newbie in this field, I always wanted to know about virtualization technique I finally decided to tackle on it and write a diary about how I get wrecked! lol
+Although I'm an absolute novice in this field, I always wanted to know about virtualization technique I finally decided to tackle on it and write a diary about how I get wrecked! lol

-In this blog post I'll write about what I saw and felt during analysis, it's neither something covers entire VMProtect's feature nor in-depth, but more like initial brief research to get used to it.
-Cuz that'd be beyond my wheelhouse.
+In this blog post I'll write about what I saw and felt during analysis, In this blog post, I'll share my observations and experiences during the analysis process.
+While it will be a comprehensive exploration of VMProtect's features or an in-depth technical breakdown, as that'd be beyond my wheelhouse, it serves as an initial brief research.
+Consider it a beginner's diary of grappling with advanced virtualization protection.

 > This article might be too rudimentary for those who ever dealt with VMProtect before.
 Also there might be misunderstandings, forgive me I'm not a professional.
 {: .prompt-warning }